Also in PDF (156KB)

-MOVES internally allocates some VMT to compressed natural gas (CNG) transit buses.
-In addition to all gas and diesel vehicle types, CNG transit buses need to be modeled.
-If there are none of these buses in the area, they do not need to be selected, but inputs are needed for Alternative Vehicles, Fuels, and Technologies (AVFT) in the County Data Manager specifying no CNG bus VMT for all model years.
-MOVES2014 also allocates some light-duty VMT to the E85 fuel type, so E85 needs to be modeled in this version of MOVES.
+MOVES internally allocates some VMT to compressed natural gas (CNG) transit buses and E85 light duty vehicles.
+In addition to all gas and diesel vehicle types, CNG transit buses and E85 light duty vehicles need to be modeled.
+If there are none of these vehicles in the area, they do not need to be selected, but inputs are needed for Alternative Vehicles, Fuels, and Technologies (AVFT) in the County Data Manager specifying no VMT for these vehicle/fuel types for all model years.

 Pollutants and processes

-For most highway projects affecting vehicle activity on the network, FHWA recommends that quantitative MSAT emissions analyses reflect only running exhaust and crankcase running exhaust (processID = 1, 15) and if using MOVES2014, include evap permeation and evap fuel leaks (processID = 11, 13).
+For most highway projects affecting vehicle activity on the network, FHWA recommends that quantitative MSAT emissions analyses reflect only emissions process that occur on the roadway including running exhaust, crankcase running exhaust, evap permeation, and evap fuel leaks (processID = 1, 15, 11, 13).
 The other emission processes from vehicles do not occur on roadways.
 For major intermodal freight facilities, off-network vehicle activity may need to be characterized in MOVES along with any significant number of new trips occurring on the network.
 For these projects, off-network emission processes, such as start, extended idle, and evap components, should also be reflected in the quantitative MSAT emissions analysis.
 Contact FHWA to request technical assistance, if needed.

 Diesel particulate matter (PM) emissions are not computed as a separate pollutant species in MOVES.
-They are represented by selecting Primary Exhaust PM10 - Total for diesel fuel vehicles only (not gasoline vehicles).
-To calculate diesel vehicle PM10 exhaust, there are two options: 1) conduct separate MOVES runs with only Diesel Fuel vehicles selected in the Vehicles/Equipment panel (recommended-note that the VMT inputs do not change, since MOVES will ignore VMT from other vehicles), or 2) model PM10 exhaust with the rest of the MSATs, and with "Fuel Type" selected in Output Emissions Detail.
+They are represented by selecting Primary Exhaust PM10 — Total for diesel fuel vehicles only (not gasoline vehicles).
+To calculate diesel vehicle PM10 exhaust, there are two options: 1) conduct separate MOVES runs with only Diesel Fuel vehicles selected in the Vehicles/Equipment panel (recommended—note that the VMT inputs do not change, since MOVES will ignore VMT from other vehicles), or 2) model PM10 exhaust with the rest of the MSATs, and with "Fuel Type" selected in Output Emissions Detail.
 Note that this latter approach will double the size of the output for all pollutants, or triple it if CNG is modeled.
-Use results reported in the MOVES output for Primary Exhaust PM10 - Total (pollutantID = 100), for diesel fuel vehicles (fueltypeID = 2), and for running exhaust and crankcase running exhaust processes (processID = 1 and 15) depending on the Output Emissions Detail options selected.
-Be aware that MOVES requires prerequisite pollutants to be selected to model Primary Exhaust PM10 - Total and these results will also be included in the MOVES output.
-If using MOVES2014, Primary Exhaust PM2.5 - Total and the Primary Exhaust PM2.5 - Species of Composite - NonECPM, Elemental Carbon, H2O (aerosol), and Sulfate Particulate (pollutantID = 110, 118, 112, 119, 115) are required.
-If using MOVES2010b, Primary PM10 - Organic Carbon, Primary PM10 - Elemental Carbon, and Primary PM10 - Sulfate Particulate (pollutantID = 101, 102, 105) are required.
+Use results reported in the MOVES output for Primary Exhaust PM10 — Total (pollutantID = 100), for diesel fuel vehicles (fueltypeID = 2), and for running exhaust and crankcase running exhaust processes (processID = 1 and 15) depending on the Output Emissions Detail options selected.
+Be aware that MOVES requires prerequisite pollutants to be selected to model Primary Exhaust PM10 — Total and these results will also be included in the MOVES output.
+These can be selected with the "Select Prerequisites" button and include Primary Exhaust PM2.5 — Total and the Primary Exhaust PM2.5 — Species of Composite — NonECPM, Elemental Carbon, H2O (aerosol), and Sulfate Particulate (pollutantID = 110, 118, 112, 119, 115).

 POM (polycyclic organic matter) cannot be modeled directly as an individual "pollutant" in MOVES; to calculate emissions of this pollutant, the following individual pollutants need to be modeled: